neuralpain/qbactivator/README.md

   </picture>
 </p>

-# qbactivator

 Activation script for QuickBooks Point of Sale Software on Windows. — [Jump to installation](#the-setup-with-installation)

-> **Note** `qbactivator` **requires** at least PowerShell 4.0 or later to be installed on your Windows machine in order to function as intended.
-If installing on Windows 10/11, you should already have version 5.0 or later installed.
+> **Note** `qbactivator` **requires** at least PowerShell 4.0 [or later](#how-do-i-update-powershell) to be installed on your Windows machine in order to function as intended.
+If installing on Windows 10/11, you should be equipped with a suitable version of PowerShell.
 Use `$PSVersionTable` to check your version of PowerShell if you are unsure.

 ## A few things before you start

+- An internet connection is **required** for activation and [modifying users](#steps-18-23-are-for-adding-more-users-this-is-optional).
+It needs that one free phone call to tell daddy you're not a threat while being held hostage.

 - There is no need for you to manually run the QuickBooks installer or enter any keys into the installer.
 The script will take care of that part for you.
 All you need to do is move your mouse and click the "Next" and "Finish" buttons.

 - Remember that you **should not** launch the QuickBooks software after installation: uncheck the "Launch QuickBooks" box before you click "Finish" and continue on the script to proceed with the activation.

-- Normally, it _is_ recommended to avoid installing updates through the application because there is a high chance that it will be blocked in the future; but I haven't had any issues when testing with **MANUAL** updates downloaded from Intuit.
+- Normally, it _is_ recommended to avoid installing updates through the application because there is a high chance that it will be blocked in the future; but I haven't had any issues when testing with [updates downloaded **manually** from Intuit](#optional-updates-for-quickbooks-pos-software-from-intuit).

 - If you ever need to cancel the installation for whatever reason, you can close the activator after cancelling and start it again.
 It has not started any additional processes during that time so it will be fine.